kckishan/Floyd-Warshall-algorithm-OpenMP/README.txt

-The C program can be executed using slurm_apsp.sh or compiling it in terminal itself.

 apsp_small.c solves a graph with 4 nodes(graph taken from wiki to validate implementation).

 apsp_1200_nodes solves a graph with 1200 nodes.